Note: if you have any suggestions to improve this list, please let me know in the comments or via email (firstname.lastname@example.org)

 - Ciberdúvidas da Língua Portuguesa: website that receives and answers questions about the Portuguese language; it’s run by ISCTE-IUL (a Portuguese college).

-- Portal da Língua Portuguesa, if you search an individual word (in its lemma form) or a verb infinitive, it provides you with the right
+- Portal da Língua Portuguesa, if you search an individual word (in its lemma form) or a verb infinitive, it provides you with the right pronunciation in different dialects.

 Society and Culture